 - All disposals of residential and non-residential property by non-residents has to be reported within 60 days of the completion of the sale using an online provisional Capital Gains Tax return, and pay a provisional amount of CGT within the same 60 days.
 The disposal may still have to be reported in a full Self Assessment Return at the normal time.

 The calculation of the provisional gain can be quite complicated.
-The taxpayer will have to make an intelligent guess at their level of income for the tax year, to decide how much of the CGT is at the lower rate of 18% and how much is at the higher rate of 24% (10% and 20% for non-residential properties – rates correct for 2024-25).
+The taxpayer will have to make an intelligent guess at their level of income for the tax year, to decide how much of the CGT is at the lower rate of 18% and how much is at the higher rate of 24%.
 Not easy when you are self-employed and the disposal is near the beginning of the tax year.
 Then any losses brought forward may be deducted (including any losses already suffered in the same tax year) but any gains on assets other than residential property will be ignored.

 If you make a loss later in the year, there is no facility (at present) to reduce the payments on account of CGT that you have already made until you file the year end UK tax return.